bloomberg/pystack/README.md

 Check your package manager on how to install these dependencies (e.g., `apt-get install libdw-dev libelf-dev` in Debian-based systems).
 Note that you may need to tell the compiler where to find the header and library files of the dependencies for the build to succeed.
+If `pkg-config` is available (e.g. `apt-get install pkg-config` on Debian-based systems), it will automatically be used to locate the libraries and configure the correct build flags.
 Check your distribution's documentation to determine the location of the header and library files or for more detailed information.
 When building on Alpine Linux (or any other distribution that doesn't use glibc) you'll need elfutils 0.188 or newer.
 You may need to build this from source if